themlstudent/100DaysofMachineLearning/Dimensionality Reduction/Readme.md

 Wrapper methods, as the name suggests, wrap a machine learning model, fitting and evaluating the model with different subsets of input features and selecting the subset the results in the best model performance.
 RFE is an example of a wrapper feature selection method.

 Filter methods use scoring methods, like correlation between the feature and the target variable, to select a subset of input features that are most predictive.
 Examples include Pearson’s correlation and Chi-Squared test.

+## 2.Matrix Factorization
+Techniques from linear algebra can be used for dimensionality reduction.

+Specifically, matrix factorization methods can be used to reduce a dataset matrix into its constituent parts.

+Examples include the eigendecomposition and singular value decomposition.

+A Gentle Introduction to Matrix Factorization for Machine Learning The parts can then be ranked and a subset of those parts can be selected that best captures the salient structure of the matrix that can be used to represent the dataset.